 Province or State:

 Cracknell, A. P. 1997.
 The Advanced Very High Resolution Radiometer.
-London: Taylor & Francis.
+London: Taylor and Francis.
 Csiszar, I. and G. Gutman.
 1999.
 Mapping Global Land Surface Albedo from NOAA AVHRR.
 Journal of Geophysical Research 104(D6):6215-6228.
 Diner, D. J., J. V. Martonchik, C. Borel, S. A. W. Gerstl, H. R. Gordon, Y. Knyazikhin, R. Myneni, B. Pinty, M. M. Verstraete.
 1999.
 MISR Level 2 Surface Retrieval ...
 Algorithm Theoretical Basis.
 Jet Propulsion Laboratory.
 Goodison, B. E. 1989.
 Determination of Areal Snow Water Equivalent on the Canadian Prairies Using Passive Microwave Satellite Data.
 IGARSS '89 Proceedings 3:1243-1246.
 Goodrum, Geoffrey, Katherine B. Kidwell, Wayne Winston.
 2000.
 NOAA KLM User's Guide with NOAA-N, -N' Supplement.
 National Oceanic and Atmospheric Administration.
 Gustafson, G. B. et al. 1994.
 Support of Environmental Requirements for Cloud Analysis and Archive (SERCAA), Phillips Laboratory, Hanscom Air Force Base, Scientific Report No. 2, PL-TR-94-2114, 100 pp. Hapke, B. 1993.
 Theory of Reflectance and Emittance Spectroscopy.
 Cambridge: Cambridge University Press.
 Key, J. 1999.
 The Cloud and Surface Parameter Retrieval (CASPR) System for Polar AVHRR.
 Cooperative Institute for Meteorological Satellite Studies, University of Wisconsin, Madison.
 Key, J. and A. J. Schweiger.
 1998.
 Tools for Atmospheric Radiative Transfer: Streamer and FluxNet.
 Computers and Geosciences 24(5):443-451.
 Key, J., J. Collins, Chuck Fowler, and R. S. Stone.
 1997.
 High-latitude Surface Temperature Estimates from Thermal Satellite Data.
 Remote Sensing of the Environment 61:302-309.
 Kidwell, K. D. 1995.
 NOAA Polar Orbiter Data User's Guide.
 U.S. Dept. of Commerce, National Oceanic and Atmospheric Administration, NESDIS.
 Maslanik, J. A., J. Key, Chuck Fowler, T. Nguyen.
 2000.
 AVHRR-derived Regional Cloud and Surface Conditions During SHEBA and FIRE-ACE.
 Journal of Geophysical Research, in press.
 Maslanik, J., Chuck Fowler, J. Key, Ted Scambos, T. Hutchinson, and W. Emery.
 1998.
 AVHRR-based Polar Pathfinder Products for Modeling Applications.
 Annals of Glaciology 25:388-392.
 Meier, W. N., J. A. Maslanik, J. R. Key, and Chuck Fowler.
 1997.
 Multiparameter AVHRR-derived Products for Arctic Climate Studies.
 Earth Interactions 1.
 Rao, C. R. N. 1993.
 Nonlinearity Corrections for the Thermal Infrared Channels of the AVHRR: Assessment and Recommendations.
 NOAA Technical Report, NESDIS 69:31.
 Rao, C. R. N. and J. Chen.
 1994.
 Post-launch Calibration of the Visible and Near-infrared Channels of the Advanced Very High Resolution Radiometer on NOAA-7, -9, and -11 Spacecraft.
 NOAA Technical Report NESDIS 78:22 .
 Rao, C. R. N. and J. Chen.
 1999.
 Revised post-launch calibration of channels 1 and 2 of the Advanced Very High Resolution Radiometer on board the NOAA-14 spacecraft. http://noaasis.noaa.gov/NOAASIS/ml/aboutn14vis.html.
 Rosborough, G. W., D. G. Baldwin, and W. J. Emery.
 1994.
 Precise AVHRR Image Navigation.
 IEEE Transactions in Geosciences and Remote Sensing 32(3):644-657.
 Saunders, R. W. and K. T. Kriebel.
 1988.
 An Improved Method for Detecting Clear Sky and Cloudy Radiances from AVHRR Data.
 International Journal of Remote Sensing 9(1):123-150.
 Schweiger, A., Chuck Fowler, J. Key, J. Maslanik, J. Francis, Richard Armstrong, Mary Joe Brodzik, Ted Scambos, Terry Haran, M. Ortmeyer, S. Khalsa, D. Rothrock, and Ron Weaver.
 1999.
 P-Cube: A Multisensor Data Set for Polar Climate Research.
 Proceedings on the 5th Conference on Polar Meteorology and Oceanography, American Meteorological Society, Dallas, TX, 15-20 Jan., 136-141.
 Schweiger, A. J. and J. R. Key.
 1992.
 Arctic Cloudiness: Comparison of ISCCP-C2 and Nimbus-7 Satellite-derived Cloud Products with a Surface-based Cloud Climatology.
 Journal of Climate 5(12):1514-1527.
 Stowe, L.L., E.P.
 McClain, R. Carey, P. Pellegrino, and G.G.
 Gutman.
 1991.
 Global Distribution of Cloud Cover Derived from NOAA/AVHRR Operational Satellite Data.
 Advances in Space Research 11(3): 51- 54.
 Stroeve, Julienne C., J. E. Box, Chuck Fowler, Terry Haran, and Jeffrey Key.
 March 2001.
 Intercomparison Between in Situ and AVHRR Polar Pathfinder-derived Surface Albedo Over Greenland.
 Remote Sensing of the Environment 75(3):360-374.
 Stroeve, Julienne C. 2002.
 Assessment of Greenland Albedo Variability from the AVHRR Polar Pathfinder Data Set.
 Journal of Geophysical Research 106(D24):33,989-34,005.
 Suttles, J. T., R. N. Green, P. Minnis, G .L.
 Smith, W. F. Staylor, B. A. Wielicki, I. J. Walker, D. F. Young, V. R. Taylor, and L. L. Stowe.
 1988.
 Angular Radiation Models for Earth-Atmosphere System.
 Shortwave Radiation, NASA Reference Publication 1(1184):144.
 Walton, C. C., J. T. Sullivan, C. R. N. Rao, and M. P. Weinreb.
 1998.
 Corrections for Detector Nonlinearities and Calibration Inconsistencies of the Infrared Channels of the Advanced Very High Resolution Radiometer.
 Journal of Geophysical Research 103(C2):3323-3337.
 Yamanouchi, T., K. Suziki, and S. Kawaguchi.
 1987.
 Detection of Clouds in Antarctica from Infrared Multispectral Data of AVHRR.
 Journal of Meteorological Society Japan 65(6):949-961.